AT&T announced today that it would deliver the first commercial 5G device, the Netgear Nighthawk 5G Mobile Hotspot, in

 With 4G LTE, you can get up to 120Mbps download speed (3G caps at just 384Mbps).
 (For more on how fast 4G can be, check out my recent review of the MiFi 8800L 4G hotspot.)

 How we connect now

 There are few ways to get to the Internet: DSL, Cable, Fiber-optic, and cellular.
 The first three are traditional residential broadband connections with speeds varying from 15Mbps to 250Mbps, or even 1Gbps in rare cases, with a very high (1000GB) monthly data cap or no cap at all.

 The new 5G standard will likely change all that.

 How 5G will change the future of Internet access

 Much faster speed: With 5G, you can expect speeds many times faster than 4G, up to a few gigabits per second.
 This kind of speed will put your traditional broadband connection to shame.

-Lower latency: 5G is capable of delivering single-digit latency (or lag).
+- Lower latency: 5G is capable of delivering single-digit latency (or lag).
 This means not only it’s better for real-time communication such as VoIP or gaming, but it’s also suitable for critical and sensitive tasks.
-Just for reference, presently a good cable connection has a latency of around 6 to 13 mini-seconds.
+For reference, presently, a good cable connection has a latency of around 6 to 13 mini-seconds.

 Now you can have fast and affordable Internet without having any wires running to your home at all.
 This, plus the upcoming Wi-Fi 6 standard, means maybe you will never need to run network cables (or any wires for that matter) ever again.